scacner/hdhr-ac4-arm64/README.md

-# hdhr-ac4 v1.5.0
+# hdhr-ac4-arm64 v1.0.0

-## Update
+## arm64 Fork

-> **May 2024** Added docker image to GitHub Container Registry.
-This can be used instead of building your own.
-It was built using the latest repo and "emby-server-deb_4.8.0.21_amd64.deb" for ffmpeg.

->> ### Quick start:

->> `docker run -p 80:80 -p 5004:5004 -e "HDHR_IP=192.168.1.1" -e "HOST_IP=192.168.1.2" -e "DEVICEID_SWAP=1" ghcr.io/johnb-7/hdhr-ac4:1.5`

-> I have been using this with Plex DVR for quite some time.
-It has been rock solid and reliable.
-DRM has been enabled on all but one channel in Atlanta.
-Maybe one day DRM will be sorted out and I can get all the channels again.
-It was fun while it lasted.
+> This is a fork of [johnb-7/hdhr-ac4](https://github.com/johnb-7/hdhr-ac4) to have hdhr-ac4 compiled using the `arm64`
+> architecture, as my use case is running this on a Raspberry Pi.

 ## Description

->This project aims to emulate an HDHomerun tuner that supplies ATSC 3.0 programs with AC3 audio.
+> This project aims to emulate an HDHomerun tuner that supplies ATSC 3.0 programs with AC3 audio.

 ## About